How to Access Property Records in California

 Keeping all your personal information out of public records is not always possible.
 However, you can contact the necessary agencies and request that they redact anything not legally required.
 You can also ask online vendors to remove your personal details.

 As a precaution, never give out personal information online or to anyone you don't know.
 Keep social sharing to a minimum and completely delete unused online accounts.
 You cannot do enough to protect your valuable private information.
-Although you cannot shield all your personal information in public property records, you can limit it.
-Contact your local recorder's office to ask that your phone number or other personal details be redacted from public records.
-Never share public information online or give strangers your address and phone number.

-Correcting Errors on Property Records
+Property Records Guide

-California County Property Records
+- Maintaining and Amending California Property Records

 - Alameda County